Do bathroom walls have to be tiled?

 - They can be fitted directly on top of almost any surface – wood, concrete, stud partitioning, and even on top of existing tiles.
 No need to spend time chipping away at the old tiles – just cover them up!

-- Quick to fit – Multipanel waterproof wall panels can be fitted in less than a third of the time that it would take to fit tiles.
+- Quick to fit – Multipanel shower wall panels can be fitted in less than a third of the time that it would take to fit tiles.
 Wet areas are ready for use within 24 hours – a big plus if you have only one bathroom.

 - Easy to fit – Hydrolock, Multipanel’s unique tongue and groove installation system, make it easy to fit the panels on any surface.
 This means the services of a specialist tradesman are not required for installation